 As I talk, I realize that the holes in my memory are worse than I thought.
 No matter how hard I try, I can barely remember anything before the briefing, and absolutely nothing that came after – not until I crashed into the lake.
 When I scan the dark spaces on either side of that single bright spot, the memories spiral away in shreds and tatters.

 Somehow, the strange briefing is and clear and crisp in my mind.
 I can close my eyes and see the worn grey nanoplastic seats in the auditorium, feel the rough edges of the words (usually crude ones) carved into the retractable writing surfaces meant for manual notetaking.
 I have a vague sense that they were big on analog stuff like that in my regiment at the Academy, and an oddly clear recollection that it used to drive Ghoul nuts.
-Somehow, the memories surrounding Ghoul are a little brighter than the rest.
+Somehow, the memories surrounding Ghoul are a little brighter than the rest, but not bright enough to fully see.
+It’s maddening.

 “What about you, firstie.”
-I say, the word surprises me even as it leaves my cracked lips and my eyes flick to the gold piping around Dex’s uniform collar.
+I say, the word surprising me even as it leaves my cracked lips.
+My eyes flick to the gold piping around Dex’s uniform collar.
 “What’s your story?”

 “Firstie…” Dex echoes, like he’s hearing a fondly remembered nickname used by a long dead parent.
-“It’s been a while since anyone’s called me that.”
+“It’s been a while since anyone’s called me that.
+I think.”

 “Yeah.
-We’ve been here a little longer than you.”
+We’ve been here a little longer than you have, kid.”
 Dex says with fatalistic laugh.
-“But we remember even less about whatever came before.”
+“And we remember even less.”

 “Well, the uniforms would suggest that we’re from the same place you’re from.
 Didn’t know it was called The Reach until just now though.”
 Dex says.
 “Our memories are a little more fucked than yours.”

 I shift uncomfortably but say nothing as I continue to watch Dex intently as he talks.
+I try and keep my mind away from the image of dead cadets – cadets missing their uniforms – somewhere in the woods.
 My mind races.
 None of this makes sense.
 How can we have forgotten most of our lives?

 “The last thing any of us can remember – hell, all we can remember – is running.
 I remember running down a metal corridor.
 Alarms were screaming.
 Hundreds, maybe thousands, of other kids packed the halls, running like the devil was right on our tail.”
 Dex says.